 NEW! for 2017!
 We are excited to offer the opportunity for growers, plant conservationists and plant lovers in general to learn from and network with leading experts in the field of sustainable medicinal plant and fungi cultivation and protection both on a commercial as well as home gardening scale.

 The IHS offers a limited number of scholarships for $100 to offset the cost of registration.
-There is a short application that can be requested from firstname.lastname@example.org.
-UPDATE: Scholarships have been awarded.
-We will know on March 4th if any additional scholarships will be available.
-Please do fill out an application if you are interested.
+There is a short application that can be requested from email@example.com.
+UPDATE: Scholarships have been awarded, but please contact us if cost is an obstacle.
 Thank you!!

 Intensive workshops offer participants the opportunity to delve deeper into subjects of particular interest and to work more closely with individual teachers.
 Intensives are 3 ½ to 4 hours in length and are an additional $35 each.
 Space is limited and intensives fill up quickly.
 Be sure to register and prepay ahead of time to ensure your space.